 Laser vs. Inkjet – What’s the difference?

-Although Laser and inkjet are both viable options in the space of coding and marking, they’re not always interchangeable technologies, and to compare them is like comparing chalk and cheese.
-In other words, they’re similar in their purpose but use completely different technologies to achieve the result.
-That raises the question, what is the difference, and which would best suit your application?
+Although laser and inkjet are both viable options for coding and marking, they’re not always interchangeable technologies, and comparing inkjet vs laser is a bit like comparing chalk and cheese.
+In other words, they’re similar in their purpose but use completely different technologies to achieve the result you’re looking for.
+That raises the question, what is the difference between laser printer vs inkjet printer technologies for industrial use, and which would best suit your application?

 Laser Coding

 Although laser is a relatively newer technology compared to inkjet, it hasn’t taken long for the market to adopt its benefits.
 The popularity of laser came from several factors, including its ability to leave a permanent, indelible code resistant to elements such as heat and abrasion.
 Additionally, laser requires minimal ongoing maintenance and no fluid consumables, lowering its total cost of ownership.
-No fluid consumables also indicate that it’s a more environmentally friendly option.
+This is a key distinction in laser ink vs inkjet, as laser systems don’t rely on inks at all, making them a cleaner and more environmentally friendly option.

 Laser can mark onto a variety of substrates including glass, plastics, card, film and some metal substrates.
 It is also the fastest marking solution available on the market, making it ideal for high-speed production lines.
 Although there is a low total cost of ownership, due to the higher initial capital cost laser is best suited to high output production lines where it can provide a justified ROI.